vivaria/edisonrul.ing/docs/source/cards/orca-mega-fortress-of-darkness.md

-# ORCA MEGA-FORTRESS OF DARKNESS
+# Orca Mega-Fortress Of Darkness

 *   You can Tribute a face-down "Torpedo Fish" or "Cannonball Spear Shellfish" to activate "Orca Mega-Fortress of Darkness"' effect.